zehua-jerry-yu/RollingStatistics/README.md

 This is a lightweight library for calculation of rolling statistics, mainly in two ways:

 (1) Inplace calculation over an n-dimensional array over a particular axis, with a fixed window.
-The array should be represented by a random-access pointer, and may have custom storage order (row-major, column-major or something else).
+The array should be represented by a random-access pointer, and may have custom storage order (row-major, column-major or some custom strides).
 This would include `numpy.ndarray` and C arrays, for example.

 (2) Manual calculation with a flexible window, via `push()` and `pop()` operations.